|Function||Distributes a texture over an object|

 |Nearest C4D equivalent||None|

-With the new Replicator node, you can scatter a bitmap over an object.
-For example, it can produce results like this, where the image of a leaf is scattered over a Plane object:
+With the Replicator node, you can scatter a bitmap over an object.
+For example, it can produce results like this, where the image of a starfish is scattered over a Landscape object:

 See 'How to use the Replicator node' below for details of how to set this up.